youngerheart/daterangepicker/README.md

         btns: ['today', ...] // sort and which btn will be shown,
         // default and only those option ['today', 'yesterday', 'lastWeek', 'custom'] }
-      // only support chinese and english, you can give me a pr for your language.
+      // only support chinese, english and japanese , you can give me a PR for your language.
       // in src/lang.js
       {
         today: 'todayStr', // such as: '今天'